neysanfoo/nvim-config/README.md

 - [Gitsigns](https://github.com/lewis6991/gitsigns.nvim): Shows git signs in the code.
 - [ToggleTerm](https://github.com/akinsho/nvim-toggleterm.lua): Terminal integration.

-Please note that this README reflects the configuration state as of May 2023.
-For updates or changes to the plugins after this date, please refer to the respective plugin's documentation.
 ### Installation

 To install this configuration, follow these steps: